Twas the morning after Christmas, as I left the house – I tried to be quiet and not wake my spouse.

 I had the Olympus E-M1 Mark II with me and practiced with the “Pro Capture” mode (I brought the right lens this time).
 This really helps you catch a decisive moment – it’s almost cheating.
 You’d better have a large card in your camera and time to go through all the images, though.
 I used low-speed and still had way too many frames.
 Here’s one example:

 There were a huge number of White Pelicans and they treated us to “air ballet shows” all morning.

 Several (3 or more?) large fish (carp?) swimming in the canal near the road.
 These were about two feet long.

 And there were more gators visible than usual.
 They look well fed – perhaps they’ve been after those large fish.
 These monsters stay so still that you can take your time and make a stitched panorama of them.
 Unless they’re chasing you 🙂

 We also spotted Belted Kingfishers, a Bald Eagle, Osprey, several varieties of duck, a wild pig, and many other interesting things.

-Thank you for stopping by and reading my blog.
-There’s a lot going on over there – go see for yourself!
+Thanks for stopping by and reading my blog.
+Now – go make some photos!